dense-analysis/neural/README.md

 A Neovim/Vim coding agent plugin.
 Neural integrates various machine learning tools so you can let AI write code for you in Neovim/Vim, among other helpful things.
-Use OpenAI's APIs made famous with ChatGPT, in Vim.
+Use OpenAI's APIs made famous with ChatGPT, in Vim, or other local models.

 ## 🌟 Features